-We’re two retired guys, amateur photographers.
-We are not associated with Tourism or the Provincial Government.
+We’re two retired guys, avid amateur photographers, based in Fredericton.
 Our hobby is taking photos.
-Through this site we want to share our photos with you.
-We will post photos taken on our travels around the province, plus some oldies showing New Brunswick’s past.
+Through MyNewBrunswick we want to share our photos with you.
+We are not associated with the Department of Tourism or the New Brunswick Provincial Government.
+We will post photos taken on our travels around the province, plus some oldies showing New Brunswicks past.
 And we’ll include little-known tidbits of history we uncover along the way.
 We also cover occasional current local events of interest to New Brunswickers.

-You can also send us a photo of your favourite New Brunswick place using Twitter.
-Use the hashtag #mynbpics or send it to our account @mynewbrunswick.
+Send us a photo of your favourite New Brunswick place using Twitter (@mynewbrunswick) or use the hashtag #mynbpics.
+Email your photo to us here.
 Sorry but we can’t post your photos from Instagram.
+Amateurs only please.

 New Brunswick truly IS “The Picture Province” with the most gorgeous scenery in the world, and the friendliest people.
 And we want you to discover it!